TIPS ON PIP: RECOVER QUICKER: PIP Helps you get paid on claims FASTER

 (2) In the case of motorcycles, an insurer may:

 (i) exclude the economic loss benefits described in this section; or

 (ii) offer the economic loss benefits with deductibles, options, or specific exclusions.

 How to Claim PIP Insurance in Maryland

-If you’ve been involved in an accident, contact the personal injury lawyers with the Randolph Rice injury attorneys at 410.844.5333.
+If you’ve been involved in an accident, contact the Baltimore personal injury lawyers at Rice, Murtha & Psoras 410.844.5333.
 Their experienced attorneys will walk you through a PIP claim and an accident case all together.
 They have recovered $100,000.00 for clients injured in car, truck and motorcycle accidents in Maryland.